GUIDE 2024

 Although confused, a proposal director and proposals manager isn’t the same job.
 While proposal managers work exclusively on proposals, it’s possible for a proposal director not even to manage specific projects.

 A proposal director oversees all projects on a company level.
-They set the most optimal standards, define proposal structures, and are crucial for quality assurance.
+Through strategic planning, they set the most optimal standards, define proposal structures, and are crucial for quality assurance.

 Although the director’s responsibilities depend on the company, here are the main duties.